weddins/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-Following is the code to load the activity.csv dataset.
-The raw dataset is then filtered to remove rows with an NA value.
-Finally, date is converted from a chr class to a date class.
+Following is the code to load the activity.csv dataset into a data table.
+First, date is converted from a chr class to a date class and a weekday factor is determined from the date.
+Next, average steps per interval are computed.
+Finally, average steps are merged with the activity table.

 ```r